Travelling from Seattle to Shanghai: what you need to know

-When it comes to working out where to land in Shanghai, Shanghai Pudong International Airport (PVG) and Shanghai Hongqiao International Airport (SHA) are the major entry points.
+When it comes to working out where to land in Shanghai, Shanghai Pudong International Airport (PVG) and Shanghai Hongqiao International Airport (SHA) are the chief entry points.

-Around 13 hours 10 minutes is how long you'll be travelling on a direct Seattle to Shanghai flight.
+Around 13 hours 10 minutes is how long you can expect to be travelling on a direct Seattle to Shanghai flight.

-Give yourself plenty of time to catch your Seattle to Shanghai flight.
-As a rule of thumb, arrive at least two hours before international departures and an hour ahead for domestic flights.
+Give yourself enough time to catch your Seattle to Shanghai flight.
+Generally, it's best to arrive two hours before international departures and an hour ahead for domestic flights.

 How to find the cheapest flights from Seattle to Shanghai